 • Save

-The Devil’s Thumb trailhead is located at Lake Louise.
-During peak season (May to October), it’s not uncommon for both Lake Louise parking lots to fill up, requiring visitors to park in the Park and Ride about 10 km away.
-The Parks Canada Shuttle brings enthusiastic visitors to the Lake Louise entrance.
+The Devil’s Thumb hike begins along Lake Agnes Trail from Lake Louise.
+During peak season (May to October), it’s not uncommon for the Lake Louise parking lots to fill up, requiring visitors to use this Park and Ride service about 10km away.
+If you want to avoid parking hassles, this shuttle brings visitors straight to the Lake Louise entrance.

 • Save